A Preterist Commentary on Revelation 20: Summary and Highlights

 The fact that Christianized Jerusalem is the New Jerusalem of Revelation 21 and 22 makes sense of Revelation 20:9: “They [Gog and Magog’s army] marched across the breadth of the earth and surrounded the camp of God’s people, the city he loves.”
 The city God loves is, of course, Jerusalem.
 Jerusalem is the city God loves in Revelation 20:9 because Jerusalem had become almost exclusively Christian during the thousand years between the Jewish War and the First Crusade, the Battle of Gog and Magog.
 Now if the forty-year millennium is to be believed, one might ask how it is that Jerusalem, the Whore of Babylon, is called the city God loves in Revelation 20:9?

-Proponents of the forty-year millennium allege that the judgment scene of Daniel 7:9-10 is the same judgment predicted in Revelation 20:11-15.
+According to the forty-year millennium view the judgment scene of Daniel 7:9-10 is the same judgment predicted in Revelation 20:11-15.
 This is not a sound assumption.
 How can there just be one judgment if people continue to live and die after the “final” judgment of A.D.
 70?
 Hebrews 9:27 reads, “[I]t is appointed for men to die once and after this comes judgment[.]”
 Furthermore, in light of Hebrews 9:27 if there truly are at least two separate resurrections as is explicitly indicated in Revelation 20:1-5, then would it not follow that there must also be at least two separate judgment scenes?
 Daniel 7:9-10 appears to describe the judgment following the first resurrection while Revelation 20:11-15 may represent the second.
 However, given the fact that the New Jerusalem of Revelation 21 and 22 describes the Millennial Kingdom, it is also possible that the judgment scene in Revelation 20:11-15 might also describe the first judgment mentioned in Daniel 7:9-10 as it immediately precedes the establishment of the New Jerusalem in the next verse.

 One fact about the forty-year millennium that gives me some pause is the use of thousand in Psalm 105:8-11: